Last Updated on October 3, 2023 by Joanne Harper

 Hermit crabs remember food because they never eat the same food twice in 24 hours and won’t consume anything that has made them unwell.
 Painful experiences will also be recalled and avoided.

 Hermit crabs remember conspecifics that share a tank and their place in a social hierarchy.
-Your hermit crabs will recall a preferred shell, laying claim to it if it becomes vacant and familiar terrain.
+The hermit crabs will recall a preferred shell, claiming it if it becomes vacant and familiar terrain.

 Pet hermit crabs will also learn to remember you, albeit not by sight.
 Hermit crabs have an acute sense of smell and will associate your scent with pleasure if you’re patient and take the time to bond.